oceanprotocol/list-purgatory/README.md

 }
 ```

-All account (actor) lists follow this schema.
+All account lists follow this schema.

 ```json
 {